 The program received a net promoter score(NPS) of 95.

-Across all three years of the program, PLS has received enormously positive net promoter scores from Scholars.
+Across all five years of the program, PLS has received enormously positive net promoter scores from Scholars.
 The average score is 95.

 indicated they experienced significant growth in their sense of purpose and role.

 expressed growth in their belief of what they could accomplish as leaders for social change after the program.

 indicated their exposure to and appreciation of a wider variety of perspectives increased.

 87% reported their sense of confidence or purpose as a leader changed since beginning PLS.